-According to Vegetarian Times, date paste is easily made at home as well as purchased here.
-To make your own, they suggest soaking pitted Medjool dates in fruit juice or water for at least an hour and then pulverizing in a food processor.
+Date paste is easily made at home as well as purchased here.
+To make your own, Vegetarian Times suggests soaking pitted Medjool dates in fruit juice or water for at least an hour and then pulverizing the mixture in a food processor.
 Add liquid to your liking.

 BARLEY MALT SYRUP

 Barley malt syrup is a versatile sweetener often used in baked goods, poured over pancakes or used in home brewing.

 Extracted from sprouted barley, it’s considered about “half as sweet” as refined table sugar, has a thick consistency and distinct malt flavor (think of a malted milkshake).

 A vegan and gluten-free liquid, brown rice syrup can be used in place of sugar or honey in several ways.
 With a flavor less sweet than sugar, you can generally substitute in recipes by using 1 1/4 cup rice syrup for 1 cup sugar.

 An American pancake and waffle necessity, maple syrup is a staple in most kitchen pantries.
 However, you may want to check the label and ensure you’re giving your family actual maple syrup and not a chemically-flavored high fructose corn syrup cocktail.